jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 One may then want to make sure only objects from `Type 0` appear in *proofs* (and not just statements of propositions).
 It's close (as is said above in the comparison between Lean and ZFC + countable inaccessible cardinals) but not exact:
-$\mathrm{CIC}_1$ (i.e. `Type 0`-only) can be interpreted in standard ZFC, but a straightforward formalization of standard ZFC can only be done in $\mathrm{CIC}_2$.
+$\mathrm{CIC}_1$ (i.e. `Type 0`-only) can be interpreted in standard ZFC, but a straightforward formalization of standard ZFC can only be done in $\mathrm{CIC}_2$, as operations like union or intersection most naturally are encoded as functions that talk about the type containing all ZFC sets, and hence belong to `Type 1`.
 This is known as universe-to-universe correspondence [up to a fence post error](https://proofassistants.stackexchange.com/questions/2728/lean-and-inaccessible-cardinals).

-Therefore, if a strictly ZFC proof is desirable, we need to find a segment of Lean's type system that's *exactly equivalent to* standard ZFC, something that hasn't been done yet, and write some scripts to check if a proof only uses this part of the type theory.
+Therefore, if a strictly ZFC proof is desirable, we need to find a segment of Lean's type system that's *exactly equivalent to* standard ZFC, something that hasn't been done yet.
+We can try to make up for the fence post error and ask Lean to report danger whenever a proof utilizes `Type 1` concepts beyond the standard ZFC operations.
+This however is a rather ugly solution as it's essentially inserting ZFC axioms manually into the system.

+Even after this is done, there are technical complicities.
-Technically this is complicated because Lean doesn't store the whole proof tree, and it's possible that some tactics used in the proof implicitly refer to higher universes on the run.
+Lean doesn't store the whole proof tree, and it's possible that some tactics used in the proof implicitly refer to higher universes on the run.

 It appears formalizing a theorem in Lean while making sure we're only using ZFC is not an easy task.

 One can also argue that it's the mainstream mathematics community that needs to change, not Lean,